 - If your system blows air through vents in your home, you have a forced air system, and there should be Early-On settings.
-If not, your thermostat may not be wired correctly or may think it’s connected to a different type of system.
+If not, your thermostat might not be wired correctly or might think it’s connected to a different type of system.

-- Check your thermostat’s wiring.
-Pull off the thermostat’s display.
-If there’s no wire in the G connector, your thermostat may assume it’s connected to a different type of system because G wires control the fans that push air through the vents in your home.
+- Check your thermostat’s wiring: Pull off the thermostat’s display.
+If there’s no wire in the G connector, your thermostat might assume it’s connected to a different type of system because the G wires control the fans that push air through the vents in your home.

 - Check your heat type.
 On your thermostat, go to Settings Equipment Heat Type on your thermostat.
 Make sure to select the type of heating that you have: Forced Air, In-floor radiant or Radiator.

-- If you think that the wires are configured incorrectly, contact a professional HVAC technician to help you correct your system wiring and setup.
+- If you think the wires were configured incorrectly, contact a professional HVAC technician to help correct your system wiring and setup.

 If you have more than one type of system

-- If you have a heat pump with auxiliary heat, how early your system starts to cool your home is determined by Early-On.
+- If you have a heat pump with auxiliary heat, Early-On determines how early your system starts to cool.

 - If you have a radiator system and cooling system, True Radiant controls how early your home preheats, and Early-On controls how early your system pre-cools.